-Consortium proposals
+Consortium Proposals

-You may propose to undertake planning efforts for your organization alone or as part of a consortium of humanities organizations in the same location or region.
-Consortium proposals consist of two or more humanities organizations working together on strategic planning for climate change and might include sharing consultants, training, or resources.
-Project outcomes will include actionable climate smart strategic plans for each consortium member and/or a detailed, actionable climate smart plan for future partnership activities, including roles and responsibilities of each consortium member.
+You may propose to undertake planning efforts for your organization alone or as a consortium of humanities organizations.
+A consortium proposal includes two or more humanities organizations working together and can include shared consultants, training, or resources.
+Project outcomes must include actionable climate smart plans for each consortium member.
+You may also create a climate smart plan for future partnership activities, including the roles and responsibilities of each consortium member.

 Joint activities may include:

-- utilizing consultants or sharing existing staff with smaller humanities organizations to support comprehensive strategic planning for climate change - establishing a mutual aid network of humanities institutions with shared emergency supplies, training with first responders, and contracts for remediation services after severe weather events - planning for shared resources, such as sourcing alternative energy, shared collection storage spaces, or transportation partnerships that result in mutual benefit, lower costs, and reduced carbon footprint - initiating collective efforts to meet organizational, state, or local climate targets, such as emissions or energy use reduction, building standards, or zero waste goals - establishing partnerships that facilitate reuse and repurposing of materials and/or supplies - developing shared climate literacy efforts for staff, visitors, students, or other users
+- hiring consultants or sharing existing staff to conduct assessments - planning for a mutual aid network of humanities institutions with shared emergency supplies, training with first responders, and contracts for remediation services after severe weather events - evaluating shared resources, such as alternative energy sources, collection storage spaces, or transportation partnerships that result in mutual benefit, lower costs, and a reduced carbon footprint - developing collective efforts to meet organizational, state, or local climate targets, such as emissions or energy use reduction, building standards, or zero-waste goals - establishing partnerships that facilitate reuse and repurposing of materials and/or supplies - sharing efforts to develop climate literacy for staff, visitors, students, or other users